MilliPress/MilliCache/README.md

 > [!IMPORTANT]
 >
-> This plugin is currently under active development and not officially ready for production use.
+> This plugin is currently in Release Candidate stage and approaching stable release.
-> Things may change without notice.
+> While suitable for testing in production-like environments, please exercise caution and
-> Please [report](https://github.com/MilliPress/MilliCache/issues/new) any problems you encounter.
+> [report](https://github.com/MilliPress/MilliCache/issues/new) any problems you encounter.

 ---